KaleyraVideo/VideoiOSBroadcastExtension/README.md

 [![Cocoapods compatible](https://img.shields.io/cocoapods/v/BandyerBroadcastExtension)](https://cocoapods.org/pods/BandyerBroadcastExtension)

-# BandyerBroadcastExtension
+# Video iOS Broadcast extension

-Repository hosting the BandyerBroadcastExtension SPM package
+Repository hosting the Video iOS Broadcast extension SPM package

 ## Requirements

-The BandyerBroadcastExtension.framework requires iOS 12.0 and Swift 5.1.
+The framework requires iOS 12.0 and Swift 5.1.

 ## Installation and usage guide

-Please head over to our guide in the KaleyraVideo ios [wiki page](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki/Screen-sharing#broadcast-screen-sharing) to get more information on how to install and use this framework.
+Please head over to our guide in the KaleyraVideo ios [wiki page](https://github.com/KaleyraVideo/VideoiOSSDK/wiki/Screen-sharing#broadcast-screen-sharing) to get more information on how to install and use this framework.